Canberra: Interstate Rail

+Interstate Roads

 Canberra is about three hours by road from Sydney on the Federal Highway (National Highway 23), which connects with the Hume Highway (National Highway 31) near Goulburn, and seven hours by road from Melbourne on the Barton Highway (National Highway 25), which joins the Hume Highway at Yass.
 It is a two-hour drive on the Monaro Highway (National Highway 23) to the ski fields of the Snowy Mountains and the Kosciuszko National Park.
 Batemans Bay, a popular holiday spot on the New South Wales coast, is also two hours away via the Kings Highway.

+Air travel

 Canberra Airport provides direct domestic services to Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Hobart, Melbourne, Perth, Sunshine Coast and Sydney with connections to other domestic centres.
 There are also direct flights to small regional towns: Ballina, Dubbo, Newcastle and Port Macquarie in New South Wales.
-Regular commercial international flights will operate to, from 1 April, 2023, Doha.
 Canberra Airport is, as of September 2013, designated by the Australian Government Department of Infrastructure and Regional Development as a restricted use designated international airport.
+International flights have previously been operated by both Singapore Airlines and Qatar Airways.
+Fiji Airways has announced direct flights to Nadi commencing in July 2023.
 Until 2003 the civilian airport shared runways with RAAF Base Fairbairn.
 In June of that year, the Air Force base was decommissioned and from that time the airport was fully under civilian control.

+Active Transport

 Canberra has one of the highest rates of active travel of all Australian major cities, with 7.1 per cent of commuters walking or cycling to work in 2011.
 An ACT Government survey conducted in late 2010 found that Canberrans walk an average of 26 minutes each day.
 According to The Canberra Times in March 2014, Canberra's cyclists are involved in an average of four reported collisions every week.
 The newspaper also reported that Canberra is home to 87,000 cyclists, translating to the highest cycling participation rate in Australia; and, with higher popularity, bike injury rates in 2012 were twice the national average.

 Since late 2020, two scooter-sharing systems have been operational in Canberra: orange scooters from Neuron Mobility and purple scooters from Beam Mobility, both Singapore-based companies that operate in many Australian cities.
 These services cover much of Canberra Central and Central Belconnen, with plans to expand coverage to more areas of the city in 2022.